 In Ethiopia, names tend to be either biblical, or have some meaning to them.
 We have heard different interpretations of what Abebech means.
 On her government documents, it says that the name means, “Happiness.”
-When we looked it up, it said, “Blossoming Flower.”
+When we looked it up online, it said, “Blossoming Flower.”
 When we talked to Was, he described it with a lot of different words, not a strict translation.
-The sense of it is new hope that comes with the blooming of a beautiful flower.
+The sense of his interpretation was like a new hope that comes with the blooming of a beautiful flower.
 I guess you can call that happiness, or blossoming, or hopeful.

 Abby lives up to her name.
 She is happy, and hopeful and beautiful.
 She is calm and likes to be held and will smile at anyone who smiles at her.
 As we sit in the hotel, Kristi got her laughing for the first time.